-The winery is located in Saint-Emilion
+The estate is located in Saint-Emilion

 and both mildews

 caused severe crisis.
-In 1916, the estate of Edouard Dubois-Challon (+1921) was replaced by the neighboring Château Ausone
+In 1916 the estate of Edouard Dubois-Challon (+1921) became the neighboring one Chateau Ausone

 accepted.
 After his death, his widow Pascal Delbeck hired and bequeathed it to him after her death in 2003.
 In 2007, the latter sold a 31% stake to the trading company Moueix

 , which also acquired the remaining 69% a year later.
 Extensive investments were made in the wine cellar and, from the 2008 vintage, the name was changed; Anna-Adèle Monange was the mother of Jean-Pierre Moueix.
 The main reason was a demarcation by name, because there are 10 Bordeaux wineries with the name part "Belair".
 The company is managed by Edouard Moueix.

 The establishment has been classified as "Premier Grand Cru Classé B" continuously since 1954.
 Following the confirmation of this classification in 2012, the vineyards were extensively expanded.
 This included the incorporation of the sister winery Château Magdelaine

 , In addition, the cellar facilities were expanded considerably, some of the vineyards were replanted, and the management of the vineyards and winemaking in the cellar were reorganized.
 The vineyards cover 13 hectares of vines with the varieties Merlot (85%) and Cabernet Franc (15%).
 Since 1994 Biodynamic viticulture